Wehrl-type coherent state entropy inequalities for $SU(1,1)$ and its $AX+B$ subgroup: Abstract

 \section{Abstract}

-After reviewing the affine group $AX+B$, its representation on $L^2(\R_+)$, and its coherent states, we define the Wehrl type conjecture for $L^p$-norms of these coherent states (also known as the R\e nyi entropies).
-We give the proof of this conjecture in the case that $p$ is an even integer and we show how the general case reduces to an unsolved problem about analytic functions on the upper half plane.
+We discuss the the Wehrl-type entropy inequality conjecture for the group $SU(1,1)$ and for its subgroup $AX+B$ (or affine group), their representations on $L^2(\R_+)$, and their coherent states.
+For $AX+B$ the Wehrl-type conjecture for $L^p$-norms of these coherent states (also known as the R\e nyi entropies) is proved in the case that $p$ is an even integer.
+We also show how the general $AX+B$ case reduces to an unsolved problem about analytic functions on the upper half plane and the unit disc.